Student Code of Conduct

 • To receive written notice of the outcome of the preliminary review or hearing decision.

-• To submit a written appeal.
-(See Section M. Grounds for Appeal Procedures)
+• To submit a written (See Section M. Grounds for Appeal Procedures)

-The Student Code of Conduct and the student conduct process applies to the behavior of enrolled incoming students, undergraduate, graduate, or professional law students, student groups including recognized or unrecognized student organizations.
+The Student Code of Conduct and the student conduct process applies to the behavior of all students, including those enrolled as incoming students, undergraduate, graduate, professional law students, or students at large.
+All students, including non-traditional and part-time students, are expected to adhere to these guidelines.
+The Student Code of Conduct also applies to student groups including recognized or unrecognized student organizations.

-NIU retains jurisdiction under the Student Code of Conduct over enrolled incoming students and also students who choose to, discontinue classes, take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal, or graduation.
-If sanctioned, a hold may be placed on the student’s ability to reenroll, obtain official transcripts and/or graduate.
-All sanctions must be satisfied prior to reenrollment eligibility, reinstatement of the degree or a student must be approved to do so at the discretion of the vice president for Student Affairs or designee.
+NIU retains jurisdiction under the Student Code of Conduct over enrolled incoming students and students who choose to, discontinue classes, take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal, or graduation.
+If found responsible, a hold may be placed on the student’s ability to reenroll, obtain official transcripts and/or graduate.
+In general, all sanctions must be satisfied prior to reenrollment eligibility or reinstatement of the degree.
+This decision is at the discretion of the Vice President for Student Affairs or designee.

-The Student Code of Conduct applies to behaviors that take place on the campus, and or at university sponsored events or programs.
-The Student Code of Conduct may also apply off-campus when the director of Student Conduct or designee determines that the off-campus conduct impacts and or substantially affects the interest of NIU as a university.
+The Student Code of Conduct applies to behaviors that take place on the campus, and/or at university sponsored events or programs.
+The Student Code of Conduct also applies off- campus when the Director of Student Conduct or designee determines that the off-campus conduct impacts and or substantially affects the interest of NIU as a University.
 A substantial NIU interest is defined to include but is not limited to:

 • Any situation that significantly impacts the rights, property, or educational processes of the university community or causes significant disruption to any university activities, includes but not limited to events, campus community spaces, or classroom activities and professional partnerships associated with the university; and/or